 Students completing the sUAS Certificate of Completion will be able to secure employment in various industries utilizing drone technology for photography, inspection, videography, data collection, and many other facets.
-Students may also complete this certificate in conjunction with other edges to enhance their competitiveness in the job market.
+Students may also complete this certificate in conjunction with other degrees to enhance their competitiveness in the job market.

 Course Code Title Credits

 UAS 101 Introduction to UAS Operations 3.0

 UAS 102 Basic UAS Flight Training 1.0

-UAS 2XX Any 200 Level UAS Course 1.0-2.0

-Sub-Total Credits 5.0-6
+Sub-Total Credits 4.0